ironhack-labs/lab-es6-promises/README.md

-## Iteration 3 | Make the brussels sprouts with async/await
+## Iteration 3 | Make the broccoli with async/await

 Using promises with the `async` and `await` syntax print the directions to make Brussels Sprouts in the correct order.
 You will need the function `obtainInstruction` which returns a pending Promise.